All Episodes

 Some people, I don't know what it is, but some people get better results when the switch is in the off mode than in the on mode.

-Now, there isn't really an erratic breakup in the wave when it's in the off mode, but when the When you have an oscilloscope hooked up to the machine, and the multidimensional stabilizer is activated, it produces a number of dips in the sine wave itself, and each dip represents a harmonic.
+But when you have an oscilloscope hooked up to the machine and the multi-dimensional stabilizer is activated, it produces a number of dips in the sine wave itself, and each dip represents a harmonic.

-Okay, alright, now that makes sense.
+Okay, all right, now that makes sense.

 You know an awful lot of electronics for a farm boy.